A Generalised Theory of Proportionality in Collective Decision Making

+This example also shows why we cannot treat the constraints separately, and why it is not enough to consider proportionality independently within each constraint.
+Indeed, if we did so, then in the model of public decisions would need to guarantee the proportionality with respect to each single decision only.
+In effect, a group of less than 50\% of voters would not be guaranteed to have any influence on the outcome, even if they agreed with respect to all the issues. $\lrcorner$ \end{example}

-The same reasoning can be used to formally prove that \Cref{def:ejr} generalises the classic definition of EJR from the literature on committee elections~\citep{justifiedRepresentation}.
-Our definition also corresponds to the definition of proportionality for cohesive groups in the model of public decisions (Definition 7 in~\cite{sko-gor:proportional_public_decisions}).
+The same reasoning can be used to formally prove that \Cref{def:ejr} generalises the classic definition of EJR from the literature on committee elections~\citep{justifiedRepresentation}, and that it corresponds to the definition of proportionality for cohesive groups in the model of public decisions (Definition 7 in~\cite{sko-gor:proportional_public_decisions}).
 Finally, our definition implies the axiom of strong EJR by~\citet{cha-goe-pet:seq-decision-making} in the context of sequential decision making~\cite{lac:perpetual-voting} (a weaker variant of strong EJR is strong PJR; this axiom has been also considered by \citet{bulteau2021jr}, but they used the name ``some periods intersection PJR'').
 Let us consider yet another example.

 \begin{example} Consider the model of committee elections with disjoint attributes.
 Assume that $z = 2$ and so $C = C_1 \cup C_2$.
 Assume that our goal is to select exactly 10 candidates from $C_1$ and exactly 20 candidates from $C_2$.
 Thus, $\lquota{1} = \uquota{1} = 10$, $\lquota{2} = \uquota{2} = 20$, and $k = 30$.
 Assume further that there are enough candidates in each set, e.g., $|C_1| = |C_2| = 100$.